hiviah/ITM-howto-JLink-STLink/README.md

 ### Note on crystal oscillator speed different than 8 MHz

-For some unknown reason the above GDB incantations will make CPU output 3 Mbaud SWO data instead of 2 Mbaud if oscillator speed onboard is 12 MHz (case of one tested board).
+For some reason shown later the above GDB incantations will make CPU output 3 Mbaud SWO data instead of 2 Mbaud if oscillator speed onboard is 12 MHz (case of one tested board).

 Just adjust the EnableTarget line to this, so that JLink expects 3 Mbaud data:

     monitor SWO EnableTarget 168000000 3000000 0xFF 0

-Later I found out the code was expecting a 8 MHz oscillator on board and while the CPU ran at max speed (technically was set to "beyond max speed"), the prescaler dividers divided and this was one of the weird results.
+Later I found out the code was expecting a 8 MHz oscillator on board and while the CPU ran at max speed (technically was set to "beyond max speed"), the prescaler dividers divided and weird SWO speed was one of the weird results.

 ## STLink